yedidiaSch/stockScanner/README.md

-# BackTesting and Stock Analysis Framework
+# BackTesting and Stock Analysis

-This project provides a comprehensive framework for backtesting trading strategies, analyzing stock data, and generating actionable insights.
+This project provides a framework for backtesting trading strategies, analyzing stock data, and generating actionable insights.
 It includes tools for fetching historical stock data, analyzing trading signals, generating fundamental reports, and sending email alerts for buy signals.

 ## Features